Not His Job: 'Wait Wait' Host Peter Sagal Writes A Book About Running

 On the line: "To simply run makes excellent sense.
 To run a marathon is to go beyond sense"

 I remember once — I think it was after my second or third marathon — and I came home, as I often did in those days, as if coming back from the war.
 You know, limping and miserable.
 And my then-wife said to me, "Why do you do this when it hurts so much?"
 And I said, "I think that's kind of the point."
 And certainly, there was a time when, like a lot of people, I thought that suffering was the point.
 Because our lives are pretty comfortable compared to, well, any other time in human history.
-We don't even have to walk any place if we don't want to.
+We don't even have to walk anyplace if we don't want to.
 So I think that for a lot of people, to actually do something difficult, to physically suffer, is in a weird way, to feel alive, to rise to some challenge that you might feel is missing?

 But I have actually, I think, grown away from that perspective, that suffering is the point.
 Running long distances is not an opportunity to see how much you can suffer, but see how much you can prepare, to see how much you can apply discipline and practice and mindset.
 I've come to think of it as a much more meditative endeavor, with the rewards of meditation — of mindfulness, of being in the moment you're in, rather than gritting your teeth and seeing how long you can stand it.